feel-co/hjem/docs/inputs/index.md

 #### Example

 Now, let's go over an example.
-In this case we have a user named "alice" whom we want to manage the home directory of.
+In this case we have a user named "alice" whose home directory we want to manage.
 Alice's home directory is `/home/alice`, so we should first tell Hjem to look there.
 Since defined users are enabled by default, no need to set `enable` explicitly.

 Once the user's home is defined, we'll want to give Hjem some files to manage.